GianluDR/AstroMaze/README.md

 Through this project, I gained extensive experience in Unity game development and procedural maze generation.
 It required a solid understanding of algorithms and data structures to ensure the creation of engaging and dynamic gameplay.
 The endeavor honed my problem-solving skills and provided insight into optimizing game performance while delivering an enjoyable gaming experience to the players.

 Further insight can be found in the pdf(italian language).
+The code is already builded, you can install the apk on any android device to test the game.